Shareholders from Groupe PSA and Fiat Chrysler Automobiles (FCA) have voted in favour of a merger to form OEM super group Stellantis.

 The Board will be composed of 11 members: Five Board members nominated by FCA (including John Elkann as chairman) and five nominated by Groupe PSA (including the senior independent director and the vice chairman).
 The chief executive officer is Carlos Tavares for an initial term of five years and he is also a member of the Board.

-In November last year an AM 'News Insight' feature investigated the potential implications of the merger between PSA and FCA.
+In November 2019, an AM 'News Insight' feature investigated the potential implications of the merger between PSA and FCA.